40-percent/40percent-wiki/why.md

   between row stagger, ortho-linear, or ergo/column stagger and between unibody or split case bodies.
 Some are more familiar,
-  while others are more common in boards designed for ergonomics.
+  while others are more common in high-end ergonomic boards.

 Many small keyboard users are programmers.
 We are often typing or editing and care about efficiency and hand ergonomics.